Waste.net

 Ammonia ORC Cycle

 The use of Ammonia as a working fluid in an Organic Rankine Cycle (ORC) may have some specific advantages.
-With a small differential in hot side to cold side gradient manipulation that hovers above and below the phase change point, an Ammonia cycle may be a viable sidestream energy harvesting loop.
+With a small differential in hot side to cold side gradient manipulation, that hovers above and below the phase change point, an Ammonia cycle may be a viable sidestream energy harvesting loop.

 A rapid repeating cycle of the Ammonia phase change may be able to produce adequate pressure to drive a turbo that enables the generation of electricity.
 Ammonia expands with an 850:1 volume ratio at the phase change from liquid to gas.